Menu

 From there, we developed detailed shot lists and lighting diagrams for every scene.
 The approach blended cinema vérité with a clean, cinematic technique: dolly work, probe lenses, macro inserts, object-POV rigs.
 We wanted viewers to feel like they were on the ground with the team.

-The resulting piece explains why solventless matters, communicates what Groove values, and lets the process speak for itself.
+The resulting piece explains why solventless matters, what Groove values, and lets the process speak for itself.

 The Product Videos

 Groove’s core product line includes vape cartridges, infused pre-rolls, hash, beverage enhancers, and live rosin badder.
 The product videos were designed to play on in-store displays next to the products themselves, giving consumers a closer look at what they’re buying and reinforcing Groove’s premium differentiator.
 Six videos.
 Six products.
-Each needed a unique visual identity while still feeling like part of a unified series.
+Each with a unique visual identity while still feeling like part of a unified series.

-We developed an elemental design language: earth, water, sand, rock, concrete, wood.
-Each product got a distinct environment that reflected its character.
-Each set was built by hand from sourced materials, assembled on shoot day, and lit to maximize depth and texture.Working at such small scales introduces challenges.
+Working at such small scales introduces challenges.
 At macro distances, everything is amplified.
 Dust.
-Label creases.
-A train idling three blocks away created visible vibration.
-Turntable footage shot slowly for maximum frame data revealed centering imperfections the moment it was sped up in post.
+Imperceptible label creases.
+A train idling three blocks away creates visible vibration.
 Products this small (one to four inches) can easily disappear into their own sets if the environment overwhelms them.

 We addressed this through keeping relative proportions consistent across sets, aggressive layering (distinct foreground and background elements to separate product from environment), and post-production cleanup.
 Turntable shots were manually stabilized frame-by-frame.
 Some product shots were rotoscoped and isolated.
 In some cases, entire backgrounds were digitally reconstructed to achieve the desired effect.